Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Thermodynamic Bethe Ansatz of the sine--Gordon model

 where $\Theta$ is the Heaviside function and $\delta$ is the Kronecker delta, with the parameters appearing in the above system defined in Eqs. (\ref{eq:aux_variables},\ref{eq:aux_variables2},\ref{eq:aux_variables3}) and summarised in Table \ref{table:general_level}.
 To ease the notations further, we introduced a species label $M_0$ whose occurrences should be replaced by the soliton label $S$ on the RHS, while equations with $M_0$ on the LHS must be omitted.

-Figs.~\ref{fig:short_levels} and \ref{fig:levels_collapse} depict more intricate graphs with multiple levels of magnons with a different number of magnons on each level to show examples with various structures.
+Appendix \ref{sec:decoupled_TBA} shows examples of the graphical representation of Eq.\eqref{eq:generalTBA}.
+Figs.~\ref{fig:short_levels} and \ref{fig:levels_collapse} depict more intricate graphs with multiple magnonic levels with a different number of magnons on each level to show examples with various structures.
 Fig.~\ref{fig:levels_collapse} also shows how a graph is altered as the number of magnons $\nu_2$ at level 2 changes.

 So far, we assumed that the continued fraction \eqref{eq:contfraction} has a finite number of levels corresponding to a rational value of the coupling parameter $\xi$.
 We note that irrational couplings correspond to an infinite continued fraction \eqref{eq:contfraction}; truncating the continued fraction at progressively deeper levels leads to rational approximants of the coupling converging to the eventual irrational value.
 Similarly to the case of the XXZ spin chain, the relevant physical quantities are expected to be obtained as a limit of a sequence constructed from these rational approximants.
 This is trivially valid for quantities (such as the free energy) that are a smooth function of the coupling.
 For quantities with a fractal dependence of the couplings, such as charge Drude weights, numerical evidence shows that the discontinuities decrease with the number of magnonic levels and are fully consistent with convergence in the limit of the infinite continued fraction.